 Risk is no longer weighted into mere profit and loss, as CFOs also need to assess ideas like reputational risk from certain investments being made public, or exposing the company to greater cyber risks from not updating IT equipment.
 Assessing risk in these wider fields that don’t just affect the finance department will grow in importance.

 Engaging stakeholders was once only in the realm of the CEO, but creating strong relationships with key stakeholders – and allowing the CFO to talk to them in a manner they understand – is becoming the norm.
 As investors become more savvy, they’re looking for greater feedback and information and the CFO is the logical conduit for the financial health of the company.
 CFOs who have strong networking abilities will in turn not only be able to reassure and inform key stakeholders, but use them to ensure the future commitment to the business.

 Learn how to be customer-centric

 Gaining experience in roles which provide greater customer understanding will be key in developing a customer-centric culture, which drives innovation, service and, in turn, profits.
-This is an important milestone on the transition from back office to front office for the finance department.
 Working closely with colleagues in sales, customer service, customer experience and marketing can provide a broader view of how to satisfy customers and provide the best return on investment.

 Be skilled in leadership, communication, strategy and change management

 As finance organisations become more diverse, their success is dependent on a strong united leadership vision and an engaged and skilled team.
-Experience in transformation and change management will become a priority, as will the communication skills to align messages and provide appropriate context on financial and business performance to different stakeholder groups.
+Knowledge of processes regarding change management, project oversight and the ability to communicate effectively between internal and external parties will become a priority.

 Bring cross-cultural, cross-market business and finance experience to the table